rafpop/Spring-Training-Week-3/README.md

 Week 4:
 Implemented CarGui methods with use HTML, CSS, Bootstrap 4 and Thymeleaf in order to make good graphical user interface for my web-app

+Web application has been deployed on Heroku - https://car-web-app-raf.herokuapp.com/cars-web

 --------------------------
 Homework content below